 Some schools may be exempt from these prohibitions, for example single sex schools and religious schools.

-Both teachers and students may be victims of discrimination by the education provider, or others within the education fraternity.
+Both teachers and students may be victims of discrimination by the education provider, as might be others within the education fraternity.
 Such discrimination may be evident in the treatment of the student or teacher and the opportunities made available to them.

-At Navado, we have experience in advising clients as to whether they have a claim in discrimination and the avenues for redress available.
-Similarly, we have also assisted clients in matters involving defamation and employment law which often coincides with discrimination cases.
+At Navado, we have experience in advising clients as to whether they have a claim in discrimination in an education and schools context, as well as the avenues for redress available.
+We have also assisted clients in matters involving defamation and employment law which often coincides with discrimination cases.

 If you believe you have been subjected to discrimination by a school or education institution, we recommend you contact our firm and arrange an appointment to see one of our Education & Schools Law Solicitors.
 Please contact us on (02) 9233 4048 or send an email to info@navado.com.au.